Call Mon-Sun:

 • Monitor your mood and warning signs.

-Alternative to Meds Center has developed an arsenal of Paxil alternative treatments that safely and effectively restore and preserve natural mental health.
-Along with helping clients complete their paroxetine taper program, we offer other supportive services to address specific health issues relating to sleep, mood, energy level, and much more.
+Alternative to Meds Center has developed an arsenal of Paxil alternative treatments that can safely and effectively help a person restore and preserve natural mental health.
+Along with helping clients complete their paroxetine withdrawal program, we offer a wide range of therapies to address specific health issues relating to sleep, mood, energy level, stress reduction, and much more.

 Withdrawal Treatment Options